andrew-malikov/eko/readme.md

 ## Questions

-Q: Does this logging service observers container while running or only one time at the startup?
+Q: Does this logging service observe container while running or only one time at the startup?

 A: It does observe each X amount of seconds.
 But it's not configurable now.